-The idea of making a square wreath for my front door has been bouncing around my head for a while now and when the lavender came in bloom I knew that I had to make it.
-When I mentioned it to mom she said “you should make it look like a window”.
+The idea of making a square wreath for my front door has been bouncing around my head for a while now and when the lavender plants came in bloom I knew that I had to make it.
+When I mentioned this simple lavender wreath to mom she said “you should make it look like a window”.
 And voila, the window wreath was born!

-Given all the time we’ve been spending at the beach, nothing but driftwood would do for the frame of this project.
+Given all the time we’ve been spending at the beach, nothing but driftwood would do for the wreath base frame of this project.

 - 6 pieces of driftwood: 4 for frames and 2 more interesting pieces for the cross-bars